+In comparison with other studies of macrofauna in the North Sea /166//167/ the number of species and biomass found around the Tyra E is at the high end of the range.
 Figure 5-5 shows benthic fauna in the North Sea by indicator species.
-The TYRA area is classified by the to indicator species Ophelia borealis and Nephtys longosetosa (both polychates).
+The TYRA area is classified by the two indicator species namely the polychaetes Ophelia borealis and Nephtys longosetosa.

 Figure 5-5 Assemblages of the benthic fauna in the North Sea.
-Figure redrawn from North Sea Atlas /3/.
+Figure redrawn from North Sea Atlas /3/